It’s Hay Fever Season—And I’m Miserable. What Can I Do To Fight My Allergies?

 Do allergy medications have long-term side effects?

+“All antihistamines have the potential to cause a degree of sedation, but it’s usually quite low,” says Ellis.
+“Headache and dry mouth will occasionally be reported.
+But typically speaking, they’re very well tolerated.”

-“There’s no such thing as a side effect–free intervention,” says Lee, noting that some older, first-generation allergy drugs were implicated in heart rhythm problems and sleep disturbances, for example, while some newer medications can make you drowsy.
-Your treatment should be a joint decision between you and your doctor, based on what potential side effects you’re OK with.
+While it’s safe to take antihistamines over a lifetime, your treatment should be a joint decision between you and your doctor, based on what potential side effects you’re okay with.

 Is there a cure for seasonal allergies like hay fever?

 Immunotherapy is the closest thing to a cure.
-How it works: through a series of injections, or tablets you take under the tongue, you’re exposed to small, controlled doses of your specific allergen(s) over the course of three years.
+How it works: Through a series of injections, or tablets you take under the tongue, you’re exposed to small, controlled doses of your specific allergen(s) over the course of three to five years, depending on the allergen.
 The goal is to fundamentally alter how your immune system reacts to these substances, easing symptoms in the long run.
+Traditionally, immunotherapy has been done through injections: typically weekly injections over the course of six months, and then monthly injections for five years.
+There is a low risk of an anaphylactic reaction with the injections—about 1 in 1000, according to Ellis—which is why all shots are done at the doctor’s office.
+The tablet option, which is newer but more expensive and doesn’t carry the risk of anaphylactic response, is a little easier: the first dose is taken at the doctor’s office, and the remaining dosages are taken at home.
+The timing of these dosages will depend on what allergy is being targeted.

 While immunotherapy doesn’t work for everyone, 70 percent of patients get some benefit from it.
+“Immunotherapy can also prevent the development of new allergies and may prevent the progression from seasonal allergies to asthma in at-risk children.
+[But] it does require a significant time commitment and may not be suitable for everyone,” says Dr. Stephanie Liu, a family physician and assistant clinical professor at the University of Alberta.
+Those who don’t end up sticking to their treatment plan can experience symptoms again, she says.

-It’s what Lee considers “the only disease-modifying option”—the one allergy treatment that can lower your need for medication, even after you stop taking it.
+“Immunotherapy is the only thing that offers the chance to actually change your allergic condition.
+The antihistamines and the nasal steroids help treat the symptoms but they don’t treat the root cause of your allergies,” says Ellis.
+It’s what Lee considers “the only disease-modifying option”—the one allergy treatment that can lower your need for medication, even after you finish your treatment.